pygame/pygame/readme.rst

      On the pygame website, there is also an online copy of this documentation.
-You should know that the online documentation stays up to date with the development version of pygame in svn.
+You should know that the online documentation stays up to date with the development version of pygame in hg.
 This may be a bit newer than the version of pygame you are using.

      Best of all the examples directory has many playable small programs